evorative/evorative-theme-docs/README.md

 # evorative-theme-docs

-A documentation site theme for evorative docs
+A modified documentation site theme for evorative docs